Changissnz/nu_merchant_principal/README.md

 $B_1$, the expression of $B_1$ is executed in a manner akin to "fluid state".

-An adversarial agent $P_A$, in its attempt to adversely affect the execution of an argument, has an objective different from that in engineering outcome with respect to a depiction.
+An adversarial agent $P_A$, in its attempt to affect the execution of an argument for the possessor's loss in other terms, has an objective that may not be methodologically identical with that in engineering outcome with respect to a depiction.
+A re-design of the $apply$ function, used in depiction, is needed to accomodate this "fluid state".
+Recall that this $apply$ function produces outcomes of change onto the constituent's own labels $v_t$,$e_s$, and $e_o$.

+The possible dependencies shared between constituents of an executing argument's "fluid state" mean that applying a change onto a mutable constituent could inadvertently change the truth values, and thus the effects, or exclusively the effects of another constituent.
+These kinds of changes entertained are found in complex cases of sequential bodies with dependent constituents, for they require many more calculations that more basic forms of change.
+And these additional calculations carry with them non-negligible measures of uncertainty on their accuracy.
+In a basic form of change that comes from changing a mutable constituent in a dependent relation, the truth value of the dependent constituent also changes, reversed in boolean settings.